 With the help of some Deaf friends, we added American Sign Language interpretation to the Salon, which turned out to be a huge hit with both deaf AND hearing audiences.
 You really haven’t lived until you’ve seen adolescent blowjob tips translated into sign language.

 In mid-2007 we said farewell to our beloved Jewelbox and their delicious yam fries, and moved the show to the Capitol Hill Arts Center, doubling our capacity from 60 to 120.
 This still wasn’t good enough for some people, with one local journalist petitioning us to move into an even larger space.

-They finally got their wish in in July of 2008, when we moved yet again, this time to the International District to partner with Theatre Off Jackson, which holds 160 people.
-This is when The Other Ariel (van Spronsen) joined us to help us navigate the transition to paper ticketing and smoother, more consistent door policies.
+They finally got their wish in in July of 2008, when we moved yet again, this time to the International District to partner with Theatre Off Jackson, which holds 160+ people.
+This is when the Other Ariel (van Spronsen) joined us to help navigate the transition to paper ticketing and smoother, more consistent door policies.

 The seasons roll on by: founder Ariel handed over the reins to Ben in 2013 in order to focus on the mighty Offbeat Empire, while Other Ariel retired from the Salon a year later to explore points East.
 In 2015, we started having “extra” shows at Cornish Playhouse, playing to crowds of 300+ and giving more folks a chance to get in on the shame.

 What’s next for the Salon?
 Shows with similar concepts have already come and gone, done books, films, national tours… while we’re content to be a fun little Seattle show and keep doing our thing, we’ve been scheming lately about the future.
-In 2016, season passes became a thing, and this year the long-promised shirts have materialized.
-Stay tuned!
+In 2016, season passes became a thing, and in 2017 the long-promised shirts have materialized.
+Stay tuned for more shenanigans!